 Mike Zimmer’s wife Vikki Zimmer died in October of 2009.
-She is listed as dying of natural causes, but since she died at age fifty it’s difficult to understand why.
+She is listed as dying of natural causes, though she was only age 50 when she passed away.
 Before she died, they remained married for 27 years.
-Three days after she died, Bengals players dedicated their performance to her in a game they won.
+Mike was with the Bengals organization at the time, and three days following her passing, the players dedicated their performance to her.
 The players gave Mike the game ball, and he got emotional.
 He told them, “My wife loves all of you.
 Win or lose, she’s proud of you, and I just appreciate all of your effort.”
 Since Vikki spent a lot of time involving herself in community events, people miss her.
 According to a Vikings website, she brought food to homeless shelters and hosted parties for families.
+Classy seems to be an underwhelming superlative to describe Vikki Zimmer.

 Vikki was also the mother of their three kids.
 In the time they were married, Mike Zimmer’s wife gave birth to three children.
 Their names are Corri, Marki, and Adam.
 Daughter Corri inspired Mike to start the Mike Zimmer Foundation, which helps kids.
 The family started the foundation in honor and memory of Vikki.
 Before they married, they met at Weber State University in 1980.
 Vikki won the title of Miss Weber State and danced ballet.
 Within a year of meeting, they married.